 “They were driving recklessly as always, I couldn’t breathe, there was only a small hole for the air.
 I wanted to vomit, when we arrived, they said ‘welcome to Ljubljana camp’ joking with me.”

-After arriving at the police station, which the respondent claims was the Zagrad police station, the respondent was brought into a military caravan where he was held in detention.
+After arriving at the police station, which the respondent claims was the Zagrad police station, the respondent was brought into a caravan where he was held in detention.
 Around 1 a.m., he was woken up to be interrogated.
 Here his fingerprints and pictures were taken, he was handed a document written in Slovenian to sign, and charged with a sort of border-crossing fee.
 A Syrian translator was called to attend, though clearly resulting useless, as the Moroccan dialect is very different than the Arabic spoken in Syria.
-The respondent was provided with rotten food (very old bread and rotten butter) that he did not eat.
+The respondent reported that he was provided with rotten food (very old bread and rotten butter) that he did not eat.
 Afterward, the respondent was taken back to the caravan to sleep.
 The next day, two other officers asked him to sign more documents, which the respondent refused to sign, thus the officers signed them for him.
 After being asked what he was doing in Slovenia, the respondent claimed once again he was trying to seek asylum.
 At this point, his phone was taken and reset, then returned.

 The respondent was told that he would be brought to the Croatian police with the specific indication to tell them that he did not want to claim asylum but wanted to return to Morocco instead.
 He opposed to doing as they ordered: